applitools/TestResultsHandler-JS/README.md

-# ApplitoolsTestResultsHandler - Javascript
+# ApplitoolsTestResultsHandler - Javascript/TypeScript
-### v2.0.1
+### v2.0.2

 The Applitools Test Results Handler extends the capabilities of TestResults with additional API calls.
-With these additional API calls you will be able to retrive additional details at the end of the test.
+With these additional API calls you will be able to retrieve additional details at the end of the test.

 Note: The Test Results Handler requires your account View Key - which can be found in the admin panel.
 Contact Applitools support at support@applitools.com if you need further assistance retrieving it.